LeeMorinUCF/QMB3311S22/demo_02_GitHub/README.md

 software developers will be able to modify the same online repository.

 The repository for this course can be viewed in a browser.
+A folder in the repository for the course ECP3004 is shown here:

 <img src="Images/GitHubBeforeRefresh.png" width="750"/>